StoDevX/AAO-React-Native/data/privacy.md

 unless as required by law**.
-We treat your data as confidential and have the utmost respect for your privacy, and we think that sharing data with other companies for marketing purposes or compensation is a blatant violation of trust; we will never share these data.
+We treat your data as confidential and have the utmost respect for your privacy, and we think that sharing data with other companies for marketing purposes or compensation is a blatant violation of trust; we will never share this data.

 ### Contact Us